mmcdermott/MEDS_Tabular_AutoML/docs/implementation.md

 ...
 ```

-We then compute and store feature frequencies, crucial for determining which features are relevant for further analysis.
+We then compute and store feature counts, crucial for determining which features are relevant for further analysis.

 **Detailed Workflow:**

 - **Data Loading and Sharding**: We iterate through shards to compute feature frequencies for each shard.
-- **Frequency Aggregation**: After computing frequencies across shards, we aggregate them to get a final count of each feature across the entire dataset training dataset, which allows us to filter out infrequent features in the tabularization stage or when tuning XGBoost.
+- **Count Aggregation**: After computing feature counts across shards, we aggregate them to get a final count of each feature across the entire dataset training dataset, which allows us to filter out infrequent features in the tabularization stage or when tuning XGBoost.

 ## 2. Tabularization of Time-Series Data